Data Marketing Communications, M.S.

 Admissions Events

-Admissions Requirements and Eligibility
+Program Requirements and Eligibility

 Admission to the Data Marketing Communications program is based on a holistic, case-by-case analysis of the applicant’s WVU Graduate Application for Admission, academic record (undergraduate transcript), years of relevant professional experience (resume), and writing ability and intent (personal statement).Admissions Process and How to Apply

-- $60.00 nonrefundable application fee.
+- Pay the application fee.

 Application Deadlines

-Admission to the Data program occurs two times per year—in the Early Fall (August) and Early Spring (January).
+Admission to the program occurs two times per year—in the Early Fall (August) and Early Spring (January).
 The Data program admits new students on a rolling schedule.
 Applicants are encouraged to apply before the program’s priority/early application deadline in order to receive full consideration.

 - Early Fall (August): Early/Priority Admission: June 15; Admission Deadline: August 1